 During the crash, the engine and wings broke were torn off and the fuselage landed intact.
 Orbiting above, flight leader 1st Lt Raby L. Jeanes observed Bailey in the cockpit, with his head against the instrument panel and circled the crash site four times before departing.

 On December 19, 1944 P-47s from the 41st Fighter Squadron searched the area and observed the wreckage of this P-47, but no sign of Bailey or anyone around Sanga Sanga Airfield.
 The tail and center section of the fuselage had been collected and placed along side the wings.
 A row of 55 gallon drums had been placed alongside the wreckage.
 Green brush and trees were placed over all the wreckage to camouflage it from view, but the metal skin was still visible from the air.
 The P-47s strafed the wreckage, setting it on fire and burning fiercely.

 Fates of the Pilot

-Bailey was likely taken prisoner by the Japanese Army, 25th Regiment.
-Guarded by Katsuno, who remembered Bailey asked to send a letter to his wife to inform her that he was alive.
-He was allowed to write a postcard to her.
+Bailey was taken prisoner by the Japanese Army, 25th Infantry Regiment.
+One of his guards was Katsuno, who remembered Bailey asked to send a letter to his wife to inform her that he was alive.
+Honoring his request, Bailey was allowed to write a postcard to her.
 Later, Katsuno was ordered to kill Bailey but instead allowed him escape.
 Bailey's ultimate fate and grave is unknown.
-He did not survive the war and is still listed as missing in action (MIA).
+He did not survive the war and remains listed as missing in action (MIA).

 Are you a relative of Bailey?
 Contact Us